 Help us to understand COVID-19 in families with infants and young children

 Researchers from the University of Washington are recruiting mothers infected with COVID-19 and their infants for a study of COVID-19 risks in families.
 The aims of this study are to examine differences in maternal and infant immune responses and changes in feeding and care related to infection and the pandemic.

 We are looking for volunteer mothers in the Greater Seattle area who:

 Are at least 18 years old

-Have at least one child < 5 years of age
+Have an infant or child under 5 years of age

 All costs are covered by the investigators.
 This study is for research purposes only, not clinical diagnosis.
 If you are experiencing COVID-19 symptoms, contact your health care provider.

 This study has been approved by the UW Human Subjects Division and is being conducted in collaboration with the University of Idaho, Washington State University, and Tulane University.